percona/pxb-docs/docs/installation/docker.md

 # Running Percona XtraBackup in a Docker container

+!!! note

+    The following instructions runs Percona XtraBackup 2.4 in a Docker container.
+The instructions to run Percona XtraBackup 8.0 by the same method are available in the [Percona XtraBackup 8.0 installation documentation](https://docs.percona.com/percona-xtrabackup/8.0/installation/docker.html).

 Docker allows you to run applications in a lightweight unit called a container.

 You can run *Percona XtraBackup* in a Docker container without installing the product.
 All required libraries are available in